Abby and Dave

 As guest began to arrive New Orleans Finest Musician’s string quartet player the string versions on modern songs like Led Zeppelin’s Over the hills and far away and Ramble On, Beauty and the Beast’s – Tale as old as time Lady Marmalade, Leonard Cohen’s Suzanne just to name a few.
 The ceremony was performed by a dear friend of the Bride and Groom and he did an amazing job keeping the ceremony personal and sweet.

-When it was over Kinfolk brass band was waiting to start the secondline that not only went down Poydras Street but Canal Street.
+When the ceremony was over Kinfolk brass band was waiting to start the secondline that not only went down Poydras Street but Canal Street.
 When we returned to The Board of Trade the courtyard was transformed for the cocktail hour wher guests were greeted with a taste of New Orleans favorites from Pigeon’s famous BBQ Shrimp and Grit Shooters, Petite Crawfish Etouffee and Chicken and Andouillee Gumbo, grazing station Imported Cheese, Charcuterie and Vegetable and Fruit Display Grilled Breads, Crostini, Condiments, Cornichons, Truffle Salted Cashews and an assortment passed hors d’oeuvres.
 Then it was on to dinner.